I have a background in investigative sociology and insurance medicine, and I have worked part-time in various research projects since 1994.

 My research is largely conducted within MUSIC; see above.

 My research is focused on risk and prognostic factors in musculoskeletal disorders, especially neck- and back pain.
-Also consequences of neck pain and brain concussion following traffic injuries belong to my research areas, as well as risk factors for sick leave.
 A topic of special interest is the influence of person´s health expectations on recovery.
 I am also co-responsible for projects in Sports Medicine; see below.

 The largest project I am currently heading include a follow-up approximately 9,000 employees in the public sector.
-The aims are to assess the protective effect of good health, life style and good work environmental with respect to sick spell over a 10-12 years period.
-Another aim is to investigate if work environmental- and life-style factors influence the decision when to take retirement pension.
+The aims are to assess the protective effect of good health, life style and good work environmental with respect to sick spell over a 10 years period.

 In international collaboration and by using qualitative methods, we also seek to, increase the understanding in how patients with muskuloskeletal disorders, form their expectations on recovery from such disorders.